 The Sarver Heart Center Biorepository has close to 300 participants

 The Sarver Heart Center Biorepository is up and running!
 Will you, your family, team, church or synagogue be the next participants?
-We are aiming to enroll a total of 300 participants by the end of 2018.
 It won’t take much – just three tablespoons of your blood, about the amount taken during a standard blood draw.
 This small amount will help us ask bigger questions and get better answers as we move toward a future free of heart disease and stroke.
 You don’t have to have heart disease to be part of this big venture.
 You just need to be at least 18 years old.

 "The biorepository will enable physicians and basic scientists to access biological samples in a range of people with and without different heart diseases.
 This resource will support our efforts in precision medicine, with the goal of improved understanding of how heart disease develops.
 It will also support our efforts in health disparities as we strive to learn how heart and vascular conditions affect groups of people differently.
 Providing Sarver Heart Center investigators access to such a resource, and the resulting work will improve our ability to diagnose and treat heart diseases in the future,” said Nancy K. Sweitzer, MD, PhD, Director of the UA Sarver Heart Center, Chief of Cardiology and Professor of Medicine in the UA College of Medicine – Tucson.
 Dr. Sweitzer leads this clinical research project focused on building a cardiac biorepository at the UA, one of only a handful of universities in the U.S. with a biorepository dedicated to heart disease research.